 This chair is a close cousin of the less expensive variant that took top honors in our roundup review of the best ergonomic office chairs under $100 and $150.

 Like the less expensive chair, this model is superb.
-After all, when about the only negative thing you can think to say about the chair is that it’s only offered in brown, you know the company selling it is doing something right.
+After all, when the only negative thing you can think of about the chair is that it’s only offered in brown, you know the company selling it is doing something right.

-It’s delightfully inexpensive, well padded, and has a suite of well-implemented ergonomic features including exceptional ergonomic support, ergonomically sculpted armrests, and a comfortable, well-padded headrest that provides top-notch head, neck, and shoulder support.
+It’s delightfully inexpensive, well padded, and has well-implemented ergonomic features, including exceptional ergonomic support, ergonomically sculpted armrests, and a comfortable, well-padded headrest that provides top-notch head, neck, and shoulder support.

-Note that the lumbar support is adjustable so that you can set the tension according to your preferences.
+Note that the lumbar support is adjustable to set the tension according to your preferences.
 The chair also features a comfortable tilt function and an infinite locking adjustment mechanism.

 Even better, although the base is nylon, it has been reinforced and can support a maximum user weight of 350 pounds.
-Combine that with the fact that the seat height is adjustable between the range of 18.75” and 22.25” and you get a chair that’s ideally suited to bigger, taller users.
+Combine that with the fact that the seat height is adjustable between 18.75” and 22.25”, and you get a chair that’s ideally suited to bigger, taller users.

-That’s about the only reason this chair wouldn’t be a perfect fit for you.
-If you’re on the short side, this chair is simply going to be too big for you to sit comfortably in.
+That’s the only reason this chair wouldn’t be perfect for you.
+If you’re short, this chair will be too big to sit comfortably in.
 We highly recommend the model for anyone taller than 5’9” or 5’10”.
-For anyone shorter, one of our other models would be a better fit, both literally and figuratively.
+One of our other models would be a better fit for anyone shorter, literally and figuratively.

 Runner-Up: Serta Works Back In Motion

-This is an interesting, innovative design that’s optimized for average-sized and smaller people, which makes it a great compliment to our top pick.
+This is an interesting, innovative design optimized for average-sized and smaller people, making it a great compliment to our top pick.
 Its most interesting aspect is the “back in motion” feature.

-We’ll be quick to say that you’ll either love it or hate it.
-The idea is that when you lean forward, the seat back leans forward with you, providing you with constant ergonomic support, no matter how you choose to sit in the chair.
+We’ll quickly say that you’ll either love it or hate it.
+The idea is that when you lean forward, the seat back leans forward, providing you with constant ergonomic support, no matter how you sit in the chair.

 As you might expect, it’s well-padded, comfortable, and even double-stitched for added durability.
-Where the padding is concerned, not everyone is a fan of the “body pillow” approach that this chair takes, so again, it’s a feature you’ll either love it or despise it.
+However, not everyone is a fan of this chair’s “body pillow” approach to padding, so again, it’s a feature you’ll either love or despise.

-While we like all of the above, our favorite aspect of the chair is that there are so many adjustment options.
+While we like all of the above, the many adjustment options are our favorite aspect of the chair.
 You can adjust:

 In addition to that, the Serta Works can be ordered in a variety of colors, including: